A Resource for North Carolina Homeowners’ Associations to Facilitate Solar Projects

 Because existing trees may reduce access to sunlight and therefore decrease system performance, the ARC will give special consideration to the limited removal of trees outside the normal tree removal requirements or processes.
 Removed trees shall be replaced to ensure no net loss of trees.

-Exceptions to these system design and placement requirements shall be made in compliance with one or more of these requirements will result in either a significant increase in the cost of the system or a significant decrease in its efficiency or specified performance.
+Exceptions to these system design and placement requirements shall be made in compliance with ARC if one or more of these requirements would result in either a significant increase in the cost of the system or a significant decrease in its efficiency or specified performance.
 For purposes of this exception, “significant” means an amount exceeding 15 percent of the cost of the system, or decreasing efficiency or performance by an amount exceeding 15 percent, as originally specified and proposed.
 The ARC may require the applicant to provide a written statement by an independent solar energy expert documenting these cost or efficiency and performance impacts.
 In this case, the ARC will permit variances to these requirements to the minimum extent necessary to avoid significant increases in system costs or significant decreases in system efficiency or performance.

 Please note that it is not the role of our team to provide legal advice and that nothing in this document should be construed or relied upon as such.
 The information herein is for educational purposes only.